forensicanalysis/documentation/content/docs/usage/processing.md

 ---
-title: Processing / elementary
+title: Processing with elementary
 weight: 3
 description:
 ---

 Elementary is a command line tool that can create and process forensicstore files.

 ## Unpack forensicstores